-When bacteria is left to grow and develop, many different issues can arise.
-Certain dental diseases can happen due to the bacteria as well as the spreading of the bacteria to the internal organs, creating even more serious health issues.
+When bacteria are left to grow and develop, many different issues can arise.
+Certain dental diseases can happen due to the bacteria and the spreading of the bacteria to the internal organs, creating even more serious health issues.

 How Often Should You Brush Your Husky’s Teeth?

 Of course, it will take some time to work up to this frequency, as your husky won’t be used to having his mouth held open let alone the sensation of having his teeth brushed!
-It will take a few weeks and that’s perfectly normal.
+It will take a few weeks for your husky to get comfortable and that’s perfectly normal.

 It’s crucial to go slow and build positive associations using treats and plenty of praise before and after brushing his teeth.

-If you go too fast or try forcing him and he responds negatively, this will make future attempts even more difficult.
-And if this happens, you’ll be more likely to brush his teeth less than what’s ideal.
+If you go too fast or try forcing him he may respond negatively, making future attempts even more difficult.

 Trending Article: Why Do Huskies Have Curly Tails?
 Complete Tail Guide